cemister/morse-decoder-go/README.md

 # Morse Code Decoder
-This program decodes Morse code input into plain text output.
-It is written in Go and can be built from source.
+This is a simple command-line program written in Go that translates Morse code input into plain text.
+It can decode letters and numbers, and it also supports spaces between words.

 ## Requirements
   - Go version 1.16 or higher (because of `bytes.Buffer` type, which was introduced in 1.16)